smecsia/gawain/README.md

 doEvery(100, MILLISECONDS, { println("Hello from master node!" }, global: true)
 ```

-### Use from java code
+### Usage from java code

 Gawain easily integrates with java code.
-The main difference is due to the difference in Java lambda and Groovy closure.
+The main difference is due to the difference in Java lambdas and Groovy closures.
 In Java you have to use the router reference within lambdas:

 ```java